If you’re not using SSH certificates you’re doing SSH wrong

 $ ssh-keygen -L -f id_ecdsa-cert.pub id_ecdsa-cert.pub: Type: firstname.lastname@example.org user certificate Public key: ECDSA-CERT SHA256:O6M6oIjDm5gPm1/aTY619BgC3KSpS4c3aHVWxYh/uGQ Signing CA: ECDSA SHA256:EY2EXJGoPv2LA6yEbjH+sf9JjG9Rd45FH1Wt/6H1k7Y Key ID: "email@example.com" Serial: 4309995459650363134 Valid: from 2019-09-11T14:50:01 to 2019-09-11T18:50:01 Principals: mike Critical Options: (none) Extensions: permit-X11-forwarding permit-agent-forwarding permit-port-forwarding permit-pty permit-user-rc

-To enable certificate authentication simply configure clients and hosts to trust any certificates signed by your CA’s public key.
+To enable certificate authentication simply configure clients and hosts to verify certificates using your CA's public key (i.e., trust certificates issued by your CA).

 On each host, edit